 Regardless of the new Apple patent filing, Google has a rich and comparatively mature offering when it comes to roadside maps and navigation.
-However like most of search it could probably be considered in its infancy.
-It’s been replacing print versions of both telephone books and streetmaps, with maps and navigation capable of automatically updating in what seems like realtime.
+However, like most of the search, it could probably be considered in its infancy.
+It’s been replacing print versions of both telephone books and streetmaps, with maps and navigation capable of automatically updating in what seems like real-time.
 Google described their crowdsensus algorithm a couple of years ago, in a whitepaper which talks about how people can help correct maps for the search engine.
 I wrote about it in the post, Are You Trusted by Google?

 The Apple patent appears to focus upon adding a more social element to Apple’s Maps, and one of the features looks like a rating and review aspect showing in the patent: